funfix/funfix.js/CONTRIBUTING.md

 must include the following copyright header:

 ```
-Copyright (c) $today.year by The Funcat Project Developers.
+Copyright (c) $today.year by The Funfix Project Developers.
 Some rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");